chrisjohnholiday/LAI_utilization_in_Schizophrenia/README.md

-# LAI_utilization_in_Schizophrenia

-The Effect of Long Acting Injectables on Health Outcomes for Schizophrenia
+# The Effect of Long Acting Injectables on Health Outcomes for Schizophrenia

 Christopher Holiday

 Emily Matthews

 University of Toronto

 December 10th, 2020